 Add in the remaining milk chocolate and stir to combine completely.
 Let sit until it reaches 89°F on a chocolate thermometer.

-Store in a cool dry place, or in the fridge.
+Store in a cool dry place, or in the fridge for up to 2 weeks.

 Gluten Free – Just make sure you’re using gluten free cookies.